 Neither fatty liver, nor NASH are contagious.
-This means that they can’t spread from person to person.
-If one person in your family has fatty liver or NASH, it won’t be passed over to other members of the family.
+This means that they can’t be transmitted from person to person.
+If somebody in your family has fatty liver or NASH, other members of the family won’t “catch” it.

-How Come Fatty Liver and NASH are not Contagious?
+Why Fatty Liver Disease and NASH are not Contagious?

-Knowing that hepatitis is contagious and NASH meaning “Non-alcoholic steatohepatitis” you might think that it is contagious as well.
+Since hepatitis is contagious and NASH means “Non-alcoholic steatohepatitis,” you might think that it is contagious as well.
 But, fortunately, it is not.

 So even though in some cases, the exact causes for the fatty liver cannot be easily pinpointed (for example, it can affect thin individuals who are physically active and eat healthy), the condition itself is not caused by bacteria, viruses or other microorganisms and they can’t be passed over.